Steeeephen/LAVA/upkeep_scripts/README.md

 Call with `$ python createmapbase.py`

+#### DoubleCheck

+This is for making sure that the dimensions of a video line up with the program's dimensions.
+Used to double check that the program will be cropping images properly

+Usage is just like the previous two, all you have to do is check if the pictures line up as you would expect

+***
+All three of these take the same arguments

 |Argument|Addition|Explanation
 |---|---|---|
 |-v|Videos|Call to use local videos instead of YouTube|
 |-n|Videos to skip| Number of videos to skip in the playlist|
 |-p|Playlist|YouTube playlist URL|

-#### Doublecheck.py

-This is for making sure that the dimensions of a video line up with the program's dimensions.
-Used to double check that the program will be cropping images properly

-to be updated
+***

 #### Stripportraits.py